How to Replace a Car Starter

 - Reconnect the ground cable to the battery.

-Find out 100 more car repairs you can do on your own.
+Now that you know what’s involved in replacing a starter, find out 100 more car repairs you can do on your own.